CERIT-SC/echo2/README.md

 **Installing Echo**:

 1. On a command line, `cd` to the repository.
+2. Run `make configure` to configure the project.
-2. Run `make` to compile the program.
+3. Run `make` to compile the program.
-3. Run `make install` to install Echo to standard path (`/usr/local/bin`).
+4. Run `make install` to install Echo to standard path (`/usr/local/bin`).
    You may need admin privileges for this step.
 In that case run `sudo make install` and enter admin password.
-4. After step 3, Echo should be available using command `echo2`.
+5. After step 3, Echo should be available using command `echo2`.
 You can test this by running `echo2 --version`.
 Examples in section "*How to use*" expect, that Echo has been installed using these steps.